 Dr. Raluca Mateescu does research in the area of beef cattle, sheep and goat molecular genetics.
 Most biological traits of economic importance in domestic animals have a complex inheritance (are influenced by many genes and the environment) and the long-term research goal is to unravel the genetic basis for the phenotypic variability in this type of trait.
 Her research uses recent advances in the animal genomics field with the goal of improving animal production efficiency and enhancing animal products for improved human health.

-In this webinar Dr. Mateescu will focus on use of SVS program to perform genome-wide association studies for individual traits describing beef palatability, identify chromosomal regions associated with these traits, estimate genomic breeding values and predict the accuracy of GEBV for palatability traits in beef.
+In this webinar, Dr. Mateescu will focus on the use of SVS program to perform genome-wide association studies for individual traits describing beef palatability, identify chromosomal regions associated with these traits, estimate genomic breeding values and predict the accuracy of GEBV for palatability traits in beef.

 Please enjoy this webcast recording.
 Should you have any questions about the content covered, please reach out to our team here.